Avanade/Beef/docs/Entity-Property-Config-Xml.md

 Property | Description
 -|-
 `IdentifierGenerator` | The Identifier Generator Type to generate the identifier on create via Dependency Injection.
 Should be formatted as `Type` + `^` + `Name`; e.g. `IGuidIdentifierGenerator^GuidIdGen`.
 Where the `Name` portion is not specified it will be inferred.
 Where the `Type` matches an already inferred value it will be ignored.
-See `Beef.Entities.IIntIdentifierGenerator`, `Beef.Entities.IGuidIdentifierGenerator` or `Beef.Entities.IStringIdentifierGenerator` for underlying implementation requirements.
+See `Beef.Entities.IInt32IdentifierGenerator`, `Beef.Entities.IInt64IdentifierGenerator`, `Beef.Entities.IGuidIdentifierGenerator` or `Beef.Entities.IStringIdentifierGenerator` for underlying implementation requirements.

 <br/>